-Susan recently co-edited a volume of papers with Prof. John O'Connell entitled "Staged Folklore, The National Folk Theatre of Ireland 1968-1998" which will be published by Cork University Press in September 2022.
-The work developed from a colloquium at the Folk Theatre in May 2018 to celebrate the theatre's 50th season of performances.
+Susan recently co-edited a volume of papers with Prof. John O'Connell entitled "Staged Folklore, The National Folk Theatre of Ireland 1968-1998" which was published by Cork University Press on October 7th.
+The work was developed from a colloquium held at the Folk Theatre in May 2018 to celebrate the theatre's 50th season of performances.
 It documents the development of the folk theatre and honours the work of its founder and artistic director Pat Ahern.
 The Arts Council of Ireland awarded this project a Deis Award.
+Order a copy now!